Standards for Eye Care and Vision

+Functional vision defines how a person performs in vision-related activities, more than how the eye functions (visual function).
 Functional vision is directly related to quality of life and is the basis for the ICO’s International Standards for Eye Care and Vision.

 The ICO believes these principles should be emphasized in ophthalmic training, ophthalmic practice and in health care policy decisions: